Teshy01/comp_vis_project/README.md

 > datasets
 -> UECFOOD100_YOLO -> images, -> labels, - data.yaml

+4. run train_YOLOv8_model.py to train
+5. After you've trained, in the cell block marked "Run Baseline Model" for YOLOv8_Program.ipynb, change the path of the model to your own path to trained model
+6. Do the same for the next cell block (change the path to your desired path)
-4. Run the rest of the blocks from YOLOv8_Program.ipynb to train
+7. Run the rest of the blocks from YOLOv8_Program.ipynb to evaluate and predict
-5. For Real Time Inference, uncomment the last cell block.
+8. For Real Time Inference, uncomment the last cell block.
 Given that you have a camera on your device, you may run it.

 ----------------------------------------
 -SECTION 6 - How To Run YOLOv11 Program-